c-herten/thesis/README.md

 ## **Causal Inference Approach of Educational Policy Effects**

 This repository implements causal inference methods for analyzing education policy impacts, focusing on early school leaving rates, completion rates and unemployment rates.
 The analysis employs Difference-in-Differences (DiD), Synthetic Control Methods (SCM) and Synthetic Difference-in-Differences (SDiD) to evaluate the policy Portugal introduced in 2009, which made upper secondary schooling mandatory.
+Specifically, it applies DiD and SDiD to the aforementioned educational indicators and SCM to the unemployment outcomes.

 ### **Installation**